What is an Estate Plan?

 Estate planning has always been the foundation of our practice.
 From simple wills to complex trusts, we have drafted hundreds of estate plans for individuals and families in Walnut Creek and throughout the East Bay.
 We typically draft trusts, wills, powers of attorneys, advance health care directives, trust transfer deeds, and property assignments for our clients.
 Loren Barr has been certified by the State Bar of California as a specialist in Estate Planning, Trust and Probate Law since 2004.
 Heidi Imsand has drafted over 89 estate plans in less than three years and plans on taking the test to become a certified specialist in 2017.

-If you would like to get started, please complete our Estate Planning Form and we will call or email you to schedule an appointment.
+If you would like to get started, please complete our Estate Planning Form and we will call or email you to schedule an appointment with a beneficiary representation attorney.
 If you decide to hire us, we will give you an estimate of the fees and a written fee agreement.
 There is no charge if you decide not to hire us.

-If you would like more information, or would like answers to common estate planning questions, please read our FAQ section, below.
+If you would like more information, or would like answers to common estate planning questions from a beneficiary representation lawyer, please read our FAQ section, below.

 An estate plan is a set of documents created to: